queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment6/core/README.md

 ## Overview

 We developed this project based on a Model + View + Controller (MVC) concept.
 Before assignment 6, this is a text-based program, where View is not supported.

+In general, Controller takes input from users then ask Model to execute desired action(s); Model is where computation takes place.

+In our infrastructure, Controller takes input from user.
+Invokes desired action(s) provided by Model if those operations are valid, return 'unknown' to user otherwise.

 Start from assignment 6, a graphical user interface (GUI) is available.
 It allows users to interactively load, process and save images.
 Additionally, the GUI shows the histograms for an image.

-In general, Controller takes input from users then ask Model to execute desired action(s); Model is where computation takes place.

-In our infrastructure, Controller takes input from user.
-Invokes desired action(s) provided by Model if those operations are valid, return 'unknown' to user otherwise.
+To show the image and histogram effectively, we eventually adopted Model–view–viewmodel architectural pattern.

+With this design pattern, the View is allowed to get data from the Model directly without Controller's help.
+In contrast, any actions involved modifing data or computation, the View is prohibited to ask the Model to do so but the Controller.

 ## Format limitation